srimuthurajesh/Tech-Notes/Java/spring_cloud.md

 **How to use it**
 1. Add dependency spring-cloud-netflix-eureka-client in pom.xml
 -then it automatically register with service registry 8761
+2. Add **@LoadBalanced** along with ```@Autowired RestTemplate restTemplate;``` -Loadbalance happen at client side
+3. use restTemplate.getForObject("http://<spring.application.name>", String.class);
+-no need to hardcode url, instead use app name